rgolubtsov/customers-api-proto-lite-vlang-veb/README.md

 **Build** a Docker image for the microservice:

 ```
-$ # Pull the Ubuntu LTS image first, if not already there:
+$ # Pull the V (based on Alpine Linux) image first, if not already there:
-$ sudo docker pull ubuntu:latest
+$ sudo docker pull thevlang/vlang:alpine
 ...
 $ # Then build the microservice image:
 $ sudo docker build -tcustomersapi/api-lite-v .